MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/party-speech-to-text-ux-guidelines.md

    For game screens that do require immediate responses, or when point-and-click (PC) is not an option, a button or key command can be directly mapped.

-   *Console example: A button is mapped to toggle the display ON/OFF, and annotated in the legend.*
+   *Console example: A button is mapped to toggle the display ON/OFF and is annotated in the legend.*

    ![Capture the Flag Game - Console toggle for Chat](media/capture-the-flag-game-console-toggle-chat.jpg)